 How can you watch Disney Plus?

-Disney Plus works across Apple iPhone, iPad, iPod touch and Apple TV, Android phones, Android TVs, Google Chromecast and Chromecast built-in devices, Xbox One, all Android based Sony TVs, PlayStation4, Roku streaming players and Roku TVs – just so long as you're in the right country (ie the US, Canada or the Netherlands).
+Disney Plus works across Apple iPhone, iPad, iPod touch and Apple TV, Android phones, Android TVs, Google Chromecast and Chromecast built-in devices, Xbox One, all Android based Sony TVs, PlayStation 4, Roku streaming players and Roku TVs – just so long as the country you're in has access to Disney Plus.

 Disney has also announced a deal with Amazon to feature the Disney Plus app on Fire TV products.
 You can also access the app on Samsung and LG smart TVs.